Kairose-master/mu_eq_pi/README.md

 > ∎ All proofs are verified in **Lean 4** using `mathlib4`
 > ∎ Formal DSL application structure for **ETC** and **Kairosé DSL**
 > ∎ Research focus: **Monadic collapse ≈ geometric projection**
-> I'm gonna upload whole paper to arxiv but I'm not endorsed so if you authorized please endorse me😢
+> ∎I'm gonna upload whole paper to arxiv but I'm not endorsed so if you authorized please endorse me😢
-> My ID: RUA_jinu
+> ∎My arXiv ID: RUA_jinu

 ---